-LAS VEGAS – This Sunday, March 24, is World TB Day, the date in 1882 when Dr. Robert Koch announced he identified M. tuberculosis, the bacteria responsible for one of the world’s most dreaded diseases.
+LAS VEGAS – March 24 is World TB Day, the date in 1882 when Dr. Robert Koch announced he identified M. tuberculosis, the bacteria responsible for one of the world’s most dreaded diseases.
 Today, tuberculosis affects approximately two billion people worldwide.
-In 2012, there were 70 cases in Clark County and a total of 85 reported throughout the state.
+In 2013, there were 75 cases in Clark County and a total of 92 reported throughout the state.

-Nationwide, there were 9,951 cases of TB in 2012.
-According to the Centers for Disease Control and Prevention (CDC), the 2011 TB rate in the United States was 3.2 cases per 100,000 people.
+Nationwide, there were 9,945 cases of TB in 2012.
+According to the Centers for Disease Control and Prevention (CDC), the 2011 TB rate in the United States was 3.2 cases per 100,000 people, a decrease of 6.1 percent compared to 2011.
 Although TB can affect anyone, the majority of cases nationwide and in Nevada are among the foreign born in whose home countries latent TB infection rates are high.
-In Clark County, 76 percent of patients were foreign born.
-In 2012, 16 percent of TB patients were children under the age of 18.
-However, as many as one in 10 people no matter their country of birth would test positive for exposure to the bacterium, although they may not have been sick or infectious.
+In Clark County, 65 percent of patients were foreign born.
+However, as many as one in 10 people, no matter their country of birth, will test positive for exposure to the bacterium, although they may not be sick or infectious.

 Some TB stats include:

-It is also an opportunity to educate the community about an important component of public health and encourage health care providers to consider tuberculosis when they treat symptomatic patients.
+World TB Day is an opportunity to educate the community about an important component of public health and encourage health care providers to consider tuberculosis when they treat symptomatic patients.
 This critical diagnosis helps to get patients into treatment quickly and limit the spread to the patient’s contacts.

 People who test positive for TB and who are asymptomatic have ‘latent’ TB infection.
 They are not sick and are incapable of spreading the disease.
 It means that they have been exposed to the TB bacterium at some point in their lives.
 People with latent TB are offered treatment to prevent them from developing an active case of TB which could spread disease.